Chapter

 had arrived with a beaming face, well dressed, and with a queenly bearing that

 seemed to heighten her image of superiority.
-She was the only principal in the Jaffna district who never
+She was the only principal in the Jaffna

 “Sit down, Mrs.